mgeraci/auto-hud/README.md

 hard to glue the paper to the mirror perfectly aligned, but it is quite easy to trim the excess later.
 * If you make a frame to hold your device, make sure you leave extra room for its power button.
-I made mine with a very low tolerance, so it was hard to slide the iPad in without accidentally turning it off by hitting the sleep button on the top.
+I made mine with a very low tolerance, so it is hard to slide the iPad in without accidentally turning it off by hitting the sleep button on the top.